BioinfoUNIBA/REDInet/README.md

      https://www.nature.com/articles/s41596-019-0279-7

-REDInet is also compatible with older versions of REDItools.  <br />
+REDInet is compatible with every versions of REDItools.  <br />